-The intent of this Criterion is to prevent the commercialization of traditional knowledge without compensation by The Organization for the purposes of creating a product and/or service, not the sharing of information by Indigenous Peoples for the purposes of management plan development.
+The intent of this Criterion is to prevent the commercialization of traditional knowledge without compensation for the purposes of creating a product and/or service.
+It is not meant to prevent the sharing of information by Indigenous Peoples for the purposes of management plan development.

-3.6.1 Traditional knowledge and intellectual property is protected and is only used when the acknowledged owners of that traditional knowledge and intellectual property have provided their Free, Prior and Informed Consent formalized through a binding agreement.
-(Adopt)

-3.6.2 Indigenous Peoples are compensated according to the binding agreement reached through Free, Prior and Informed Consent for the use of traditional knowledge and intellectual property for commercial purposes.
-(Adapt)
+- 3.6.1 Traditional knowledge and intellectual property is protected and is only used when the acknowledged owners of that traditional knowledge and intellectual property have provided their Free, Prior and Informed Consent formalized through a binding agreement.
+(Adopt IGI 3.6.1) - 3.6.2 Indigenous Peoples are compensated according to the binding agreement reached through Free, Prior and Informed Consent for the use of traditional knowledge and intellectual property for commercial purposes.
+(Adapt IGI 3.6.2)